The Incarcerated Artists Project (IAP)

 The IAP was founded by Adam Schwartzman in the Spring of 2018, building on initiatives developed by Writing Program students Antoinette Bumekpor, Tibo Halsberghe, and Heather Radke, who serve as student advisors.
 The project is overseen by Professor Alan Ziegler, Director of Community Outreach.

-We publish Exchange, a zine featuring work by currently and formerly incarcerated writers and visual artists.
+The Exchange is a zine featuring work by currently and formerly incarcerated writers and visual artists.
+Read the first edition here.